krzbanas/rspectra2022/content/course/RPresentation/index.md

 - Background images can be set via the background-image property.
 The path should be put inside url()
 - There is a special slide, the title slide, that is automatically generated from the YAML metadata of your Rmd document
 - You can also disable the automatic title slide via the seal option and create one manually by yourself
-- Slides content may be align with declaration class: center, middle (optionas are: left center right and top middle bottom
+- Slides content may be align with declaration `class: center, middle` (options are: left center right and top middle bottom)
+- Align some text only with `.right[text]` (options are: left center right)

 ## Content Classes